Give Your Kitchen a Facelift with New Countertops

 It’s not necessary to completely gut-renovate a room to freshen its look.
 For example, just replacing your kitchen countertops can make this important space look brand-new and make it more user-friendly too.

 Consider mixing two types of countertops in your kitchen if you have enough surface square footage to warrant the dual look.
-I recently used a manufactured solid surface for my client’s main tops and then butcher block on her island, but you could also combine granite with butcher block, or two colors of the same surface type.
+I recently used a manufactured solid surface for my client’s main countertops and then butcher block on her island, but you could also combine granite with wood butcher block countertops, or two colors of the same surface type for a mixed kitchen countertop.

 Durability is a big issue for kitchen countertops.
 Although marble is my favorite because it is so beautifully dramatic, we rarely use it for counters because it is soft and stains.
-Instead, we might design that into the backsplash and choose a more realistic Caeserstone or Silestone (both are made from quartz, which is stain-, scratch- and heat-resistant) that will stand up to knives, spilled wine and other cooking activities.
-Even granite, which is durable, needs to be sealed once a year to avoid ruining its porous surface.
+Instead, we might design marble into the backsplash and choose a more realistic Caeserstone or Silestone kitchen countertop (both are made from quartz, which is stain-, scratch- and heat-resistant) that will stand up to knives, spilled wine and other cooking activities.
+Even granite countertops, which are durable, need to be sealed once a year to avoid ruining its porous surface.

-Butcher block is a very utilitarian choice because your counter becomes a giant cutting board.
+Butcher block countertops is a very utilitarian choice because your counter becomes a giant cutting board.
 However, it does need some maintenance to retain its look, and you should be prepared for a weathered appearance as you use it over time.
-I especially like this top with a coastal kitchen style.
+I especially like the butcher block countertop with a coastal kitchen style that we do often in San Diego.

 Speaking of backsplashes, I will be talking about those in a future post because they are a key design element distinctive from countertops in kitchens.
-Meanwhile, if we can help with choosing new countertops for your kitchen, or with any of your design needs, please contact us.
+Meanwhile, if we can help with choosing new countertops for your kitchen, or with any of your design needs, please contact our San Diego Interior design team.